shaek666/AI-Chatbot-Backend-Only/README.md

 - `is_verified`: Boolean indicating if email has been verified
 - `is_active`: Account status
 - `created_at`: Registration timestamp
+- `updated_at`: Timestamp when user was last updated

 ### ChatSession Model (`chat.ChatSession`)
 - `id`: Session identifier